Karlovo: History

-Karlovo is a successor of the medieval fortress of Kopsis (Копсис in Bulgarian, Kωψίς or Κόψη in Byzantine Greek), a feudal possession of Smilets of Bulgaria in the 13th-14th century and the likely capital of his brother despotēs Voysil's short-lived realm.
+Karlovo is a successor of the medieval fortress of Kopsis (Копсис in Bulgarian, Kωψίς or Κόψη in Byzantine Greek), a feudal possession of Smilets of Bulgaria in the 13th-14th century during the Second Bulgarian Empire and the likely capital of his brother despotēs Voysil's short-lived realm.

-The region became part of the Ottoman Empire in the late 14th century.
+The region became part of the Ottoman Empire in the late 14th century in the aftermath of the Bulgarian–Ottoman wars.
 The modern town originated in 1483 at the place of the village of Sushitsa (still today Sushitsa is one of Karlovo's districts) during the reign of Sultan Bayezit II, and was originally named Karlıova (Karlı's Plain) after its founder Karlızade Lala Ali Bey.
 The Kurshum Mosque (Leaden Mosque), built in 1485, is the oldest surviving building in the town, although today it is not in use.

 There was once a longstanding dispute on town limits between Karlıova and nearby Sopot.
 Matters came to a head in 1633, when Sultan Murad IV had to personally issue a firman (imperial decree) and dispatched officials from Eski Zağra (Stara Zagora) and Istanbul to determine the borders between the two towns.
 The territorial dispute was decided in favour of Karlıova.

 The town grew in importance in the 19th century as a centre of Bulgarian culture and revolutionary activity.
 In 1869 the first chitalishte was opened.
 In 1876 Lady Strangford arrived from Britain with relief for the people of Bulgaria following the massacres that followed the April Uprising.
 She built a hospital at Batak and eventually other hospitals were built at Radilovo, Panagiurishte, Perushtitsa, Petrich and here at Karlovo.

-After five centuries of Turkish rule, Karlıova was incorporated into the newly-established Principality of Bulgaria in 1878 and renamed Karlovo.
+In the summer and autumn of 1877, the town was subject to a 5-month reign of terror by the Ottoman authorities and Circassian paramilitaries, which resulted in the death of 288 citizens and the capture and imprisonment of more than 500 additional town notables, many of whom were eventually hanged.
+In the following year, by virtue of the Treaty of Berlin (1878), Karlıova was incorporated into the newly-established autonomous province of Eastern Rumelia and renamed Karlovo after five centuries of Ottoman rule.

 From 1953 until 1962, the town was called Levskigrad.

 Geography

 Karlovo lies at 42°38′N 24°48′E, 386 m above sea level.
-It is located in the Valley of Roses, known for the big-scale production of roses.
-Stara Planina mountain lies above the town.
+It is located in the Karlovo Valley, also known as the Valley of Roses, renown for the large-scale production of roses.
+The Balkan Mountains rise above the town.
 The highest peak of this mountain range — Botev, 2376m — is close to Karlovo.

 The town is located 140 km east from the Bulgarian capital — Sofia, and 60 km north from Plovdiv, the second biggest Bulgarian city and the capital of the Plovdiv Province.